 What is the state of your industry right now?
 Manufacturing and distribution can be affected at any time by random events, like materials shortages across the globe.
 Are there industry or economic trends that could affect sales volume, the cost of raw materials, and revenue for your company?
 Look at this objectively because the next steps are dependent upon the research you do here.

 2. Forecast revenue based on past sales trends

-This is difficult if you’re a startup because obviously there are no past sales to evaluate.
+This is difficult if you’re a startup because you don’t have a history of sales from previous years to evaluate.
 If that’s your story, look at sales numbers for your competitors.
 Their financials will be available online if they’re public companies.
-If your company has been operating for a while, use your own numbers.
+If your company has been operating for a while, use your own numbers (such as income statements).
 Are sales numbers rising?
 Do they fluctuate seasonally?

 3. Forecast prices for relevant goods or services